Identify and remediate vulnerabilities for CVE-2021-22956

 To upgrade the vulnerable instances, select the instances and click Proceed to upgrade workflow.
 The upgrade workflow opens with the vulnerable ADC instances already populated.

-For more information on how to use Citrix Application Delivery and Management to upgrade ADC instances, see Create an ADC upgrade job.
+For more information on how to use Citrix ADM to upgrade ADC instances, see Create an ADC upgrade job.

 This step can be done at once for all the vulnerable ADC instances.